AttackOnJasper/University-notes/notes/aws/aws.md

 	* Configure CORS on the destination bucket
 1. JS making authenticated GET / PUT against same/different bucket via S3 API endpoint or FNDQ
 1. loading web fonts

-## Cross Account Sharing
-* 3 ways
-	1. Bucket policy && IAM (Programmatic Access)
-	1. Bucket ACL (Programmatic Access)
-	1. IAM Role (Programmatic & Console Access)

-## CRR (Cross Region Replication)
-* A way to auto replicate objects across or within region(s)
-* Prereq
-	* Versionings need to be enabled on both source & destination buckets
-* Features
-	* Existing files would not be replicated automatically; subsequent updated files would be replicated
-	* Deleting versions would not be replicated
-* Use cases
-	* Disaster Recovery

-## S3 Transfer Acceleration
-* You have customers that upload to a centralized bucket from all over the world via CloudFront.
-You transfer gigabytes to terabytes of data on a regular basis across continents.
-	* Upload to edge location then upload to S3 bucket via backbone network
-* Helps end users reduce upload / download time
-* Speeds up transfer to and from S3 by 50 - 500%

-## Performance
-* **AWS Prefix** is the path to object excluding bucket and object
-* S3 limit
-	* 100 - 200 ms for GET
-	* TPS limit
-		* 3500 for PUT/COPY/POST/DELETE, 5500 GET/HEAD per prefix
-		* Bounded by KMS limits (encrypt & decrypt) if use SSE-KMS, where uploading & downloading would both contribute to KMS quota
-			* KMS TPS limit: 5500 / 10000 / 30000 depending on region
-* S3 Select
-	* Retrieve only a subset of data from an object with simple SQL expressions
-	* Up to 400% performance improvement, up to 80% cheaper
-* Glacier Select
-	* Run SQL queries against Glacier directly

 ## CloudFront Distribution